Exactly $m$-coloured complete infinite subgraphs: Our results

-It is not hard to check that Theorem \ref{mainresult} is tight when $k={n \choose 2}+1$ for some $n\geq2$.
-To this end, we consider the ``small-rainbow colouring" $\Delta$ which colours all the edges with both endpoints in $[n]$ with ${n \choose 2}$ distinct colours and all the remaining edges with the one colour that has not been used so far.
-Clearly $|\mathcal{F}_{\Delta}|=n$, and so Theorem \ref{mainresult} is best possible for infinitely many values of $k$.
+It is not hard to check that Theorem~\ref{mcol12-mainresult} is tight when $k=\binom{n}{2}+1$ for some $n\ge2$.
+To this end, we consider the `small-rainbow colouring' $\Delta$ which colours all the edges with both endpoints in $[n]$ with $\binom{n}{2}$ distinct colours and all the remaining edges with the one colour that has not been used so far.
+Clearly, $\C{F}_{\Delta}= \{ \binom{i}{2}+1 : i \le n\}$, so Theorem~\ref{mcol12-mainresult} is best-possible for infinitely many values of $k$.

 Turning to the question of upper bounds for $\psi$, the small-rainbow colouring demonstrates that $\psi (k) = O(\sqrt{k})$ for infinitely many values of $k$.
-However, the obvious generalisations of the small-rainbow colouring described above fail to give us any good upper bounds on $\psi (k)$ for general $k$; in particular, we are unable to decide if $\psi(k)=o(k)$ for all $k \in \mathbb{N}$.
-However, by considering colourings that colour all the edges of a small complete bipartite graph with distinct colours (as opposed to a small complete graph) and making use of some number theoretic estimates of Tenenbaum \citep{Tenenbaum1984} and Ford \citep{Ford2008}, we get reasonably close to such a statement.
+When $k$ is not of the form $\binom{n}{2}+1$, there are two obvious ways of generalising the small-rainbow colouring described above: we could replace the rainbow coloured clique in the construction either with a disjoint union of cliques, or with a clique along with an extra vertex attached to some vertices of the clique.
+It is not hard to check that both these generalisations fail to give us good upper bounds for $\psi (k)$ for general $k$; in particular, we are unable to decide if $\psi(k)=o(k)$ for all $k \in \N$.
+However, by considering colourings that colour all the edges of a small complete bipartite graph with distinct colours (as opposed to a small complete graph) and making use of some number theoretic estimates of Tenenbaum~\citep{Tenenbaum1984} and Ford~\citep{Ford2008}, we get reasonably close to such a statement.